yesihaveidea/myrtille/DOCUMENTATION.md

 - Create an application (choose Applications from the menu), then click New, enter a Name and save.
 You will be directed to the application details page, grant access to the user group created in Step 2
 - Within the application page, click the button Application Key, this will display the information to configure myrtille

-Once these steps are completed, edit the app.config file of Myrtille.Services and uncomment the following appSettings:
+Once these steps are completed, edit [myrtille path]\bin\Myrtille.Services.exe.config and uncomment the following appSettings:
 - `MFAAuthAdapter`, this is the OASIS MFA adapter
 - `OASISApiKey`, this is the API Key found when you clicked Application Key in step 5
 - `OASISAppID`, this is the App ID found when you clicked Application Key in step 5